Takvijay06/Takvijay06/README.md

 ## 🚀 About Me

-I’m a **Senior Frontend Engineer** with 5+ years of experience building scalable SaaS products, enterprise dashboards, and modern web applications.
+I’m a **Senior Fullstack Engineer** with 5+ years of experience building scalable SaaS products, enterprise dashboards, and modern web applications.

 I specialize in: